abhishekkumar627/spring-microservices/README.md

 `mvn clean install jib:build`

 Make sure to have settings.xml configured which have your usename password and docker hub url to authenticate to push to it.

+### KUBERNETES
+To check minikube status

+`minikube status`

+To start the minikube

+`minikube start`

+To get the namespaces

+`kubectl get namespaces`

+To get the pod information

+`kubectl get pods`

+To get the services information

+`kubectl get services`

+To get the deployment

+`kubectl get deployment`

+To delete everything in the cluster

+`kubectl delete all --all`

+To get all the details of pods,services,deployment,namespaces

+`kubectl get all`

+#### Create Deployment

+`kubectl create deployment nginx --image=nginx`

+To get the detailed info about deployment

+`kubectl get all -o wide`

+To get info about what executed while deployment

+`kubectl describe deployment nginx`

+To get information regarding pod how its created

+`kubectl get pod`

+`kubectl describe pod nginx-77b4fdf86c-2cp5n | pod name`

+To get logs of the pod/container running

+`kubectl logs nginx-77b4fdf86c-2cp5n`

+To execute command within pod/container

+`kubectl exec -it nginx-77b4fdf86c-2cp5n --/bin/bash`

+To edit the deployment changes

+`kubectl edit <resource>`

+`kubectl edit deployment <name>`

+`kubectl edit deployment` --> Takes the default one

+Change the default replicas value to 3 and save the file, it will automatically takes the changes

+To delete all the services , pods related to deployment just delete the deployment
+`kubectl delete deployment nginx`